Leopoldine von Sternberg: Life

-She was the daughter of Count Franz Philipp of Sternberg and Countess Leopoldine of Starhemberg.
-Marie Leopoldine married Franz Joseph I, Prince of Liechtenstein, on 6 July 1750 in Valtice or Feldsberg.
+Leopoldine was born as the second child and the eldest daughter of Count Franz Philipp of Sternberg (1708-1786) and his wife, Countess Leopoldine of Starhemberg (1712-1800), elder sister of Georg Adam, Prince of Starhemberg.

+Countess Marie Leopoldine married Franz Joseph I, Prince of Liechtenstein, on 6 July 1750 in Valtice or Feldsberg.

 After the death of her spouse in 1781, she lived permanently in Vienna with her youngest daughter, Maria Josepha Hermenegilde.

 She belonged to the salon or discussion circle of five princesses, headed by Eleonore of Liechtenstein, who acted as the political advisers of Emperor Joseph II, and who met him once a week (four times a week after 1780) to discuss state affairs.

-This circle consisted of Princess Eleonore of Liechtenstein (1745-1812), Princess Maria Josepha von Clary und Aldringen (1728-1801), Princess Maria Sidonia Kinsky von Wchinitz und Tettau (1729-1815), Countess Leopoldine von Sternberg (1733-1809), Count Franz Moritz von Lacy (1725-1801) who was Austrian field marshal and the chief treasury Prince Franz Xaver Wolfgang von Orsini-Rosenberg (1723-1796).
+This circle consisted of Princess Eleonore of Liechtenstein (1745-1812), Princess Maria Josepha von Clary und Aldringen (1728-1801), Princess Maria Sidonia Kinsky von Wchinitz und Tettau (1729-1815), Princess Leopoldine von Liechtenstein (1733-1809), Count Franz Moritz von Lacy (1725-1801) who was Austrian field marshal and Prince Franz Xaver Wolfgang von Orsini-Rosenberg (1723-1796), the Master of the Imperial treasury.